 Skip to content

-Store threat actor intelligence using remember().
-ZettelForge automatically extracts entities (actors, tools, CVEs, campaigns), resolves aliases, and populates the knowledge graph with inferred relationships.
+Store threat actor intelligence with remember().
+ZettelForge automatically extracts entities (intrusion sets, tools, CVEs, campaigns), normalizes them, and populates the knowledge graph with inferred relationships.

 Prerequisites